 Ramen, Japan’s iconic noodle soup dish, doesn’t only enjoy massive popularity in its home country but all around the world.
-Eating authentic Japanese ramen is a highlight for a lot of tourists, but the sheer abundance of shops and noodle soup varieties can make this endeavor harder than it seems.
+A bowl of the best ramen in Tokyo is a highlight for a lot of tourists, but the sheer abundance of shops and noodle soup varieties can make this endeavor harder than it seems.

 To help you make your ramen dreams come true, we’ve picked up four of 2019’s best ramen shops in Tokyo for a deep look.
 Plus we've packed in 10 additional of the best Japanese ramen noodle shops you'll want to try on your visit.
 Happy slurping!

-1. Nakiryu: This Creative, Michelin-starred Ramen Restaurant in Tokyo Takes You to Japanese Noodle Soup Heaven
+1. Nakiryu: This Michelin-starred Ramen Restaurant in Tokyo Takes You to Noodle Soup Heaven

 Nakiryu has gained an incredible amount of fame after being rewarded one Michelin star, the second Japanese ramen restaurant to earn the highly sought-after award.